andreasHovaldt/nnlibrary/README.md

 1. Configuration‑First Design
 	 - Each experiment is defined by a config module in `nnlibrary/configs/` (model, data paths, dataloader params, optimizer/scheduler, hooks, metrics).
-	 - Usually each config imports a default config (`nnlibrary/configs/__default__.py`) which contains some of the lesser important config settings
+	 - Usually each config imports a default config (`nnlibrary/configs/__default__.py`) which contains some of the lesser important config settings.
-    	 - This approach is done because all configs must contain all the different arguments, but it is not always necessary to modify all settings per config basis
+	 - This approach is done because all configs must contain all the different arguments, but it is not always necessary to modify all settings per config basis.

 2. Datasets & I/O
 	 - Dataset configuration (paths, batch sizes, shuffle flags, optional transforms) is declared in the experiment config modules under `nnlibrary/configs/` (see the `dataset` and its `train/val/test` `DataLoaderConfig` entries).